-In question-answering, we can define recall as the percentage of questions answered correctly from the test set.
-It is inappropriate to measure precision in this context, because a question is answered either correctly or incorrectly.
-We would, nonetheless, still like to measure how much user effort is required to find the answer, not merely what fraction of the time an answer is available.
+In question answering, we can define recall as the percentage of questions answered correctly from the test set.
+Precision, on the other hand, is inappropriate to measure in this context because a question is answered either correctly or incorrectly.
+Nonetheless, we would still like to measure how much user effort is required to find the answer, not merely what fraction of the time an answer is available.

 To measure user effort objectively across the different systems, we need a metric that captures or approximates how much work it takes for the user to reach an answer while reading through the results presented by each system.
-While the true "cognitive load" for each user is difficult to capture, a natural candidate for measuring user effort is time; the longer it takes the user to reach the answer, the more effort is expended.
-Reading time however, depends on numerous factors, such as how fast a person reads, how well the web pages are laid out, how experienced the user is with the subject, and so forth.
-In addition, obtaining data for reading time would require an extensive user study.
+While the true "cognitive load" for each user is difficult to capture, a natural candidate for measuring user effort is time; the longer it takes the user to reach the answer, the more effort is expended on the user's part.
+However, reading time depends on numerous factors, such as how fast a person reads, how well the web pages are laid out, how experienced the user is with the subject, etc. In addition, obtaining data for reading time would require an extensive user study.
 Thus, in our first investigation of the feasibility of web QA systems, we chose to measure user effort by the number of words the user has to read from the start of each system's result page until they locate the first correct answer.

 Naturally, our measure of user effort is approximate.
-It does not take into account page layout, users' ability to skip text instead of reading it sequentially, differences in word length, etc. It has two important advantages, however.
+It does not take into account page layout, users' ability to skip text instead of reading it sequentially, differences in word length, etc. However, it has two important advantages.
 First, the metric can be computed automatically without requiring an expensive user study.
 Second, it provides a common way to measure user effort across multiple systems with very different user interfaces.